 Once upon a time, not so long ago, if a business wanted to gain free exposure in a newspaper or magazine, it had to approach a journalist and pitch its story or press release.
 If successful, it would gain some media coverage, published in front of its target audience.

-Today, everyone is online so the focus has shifted.
-If a company wants to get noticed these days, it has to approach bloggers or online magazines.
+Today, everyone is online, so the focus has shifted.
+If a company wants to get noticed these days, it has to speak to bloggers or online magazines.
 But blogs won’t necessarily publish press releases, so what options are left?

 Seek out the relevant sites

-You’ll have media sites like the Huffington Post, Forbes and The Guardian – but these might prove difficult to contribute for.
+You’ll have media sites like the Huffington Post, Forbes and The Guardian – but these might prove challenging to contribute.
 You’ll also find high traffic communities like ItsNiceThat.com, which allows guest contributors.

-Start researching and pick an initial 10 sites you’d like to target.
+Start researching and pick ten sites you’d like to target.
 Don’t think you’re not ‘big’ enough to write for some of these sites – remember, if you don’t ask – you won’t get, so be bold and go for it!